 Let me introduce you to my friend . . .
 MOULI.

-As you can see, I used the disk that makes hash brown style potatoes.
-That one potato made a lot of hash browns!
+I used the disk that makes hash brown style potatoes.
+That one potato made a lot of hash browns.

-I don’t rinse the starch off of the hash brown potatoes, I want that little bit of natural starch to hold my waffle fries together.
+I don’t rinse the starch off of the hash brown potatoes, you’ll want that little bit of natural starch to hold the waffle fries together.

-Melt that tablespoon of butter, and toss it around in the potatoes.
+Melt the tablespoon of butter, and toss it around in the potatoes.
 Season them with some salt, pepper and whatever else you might like.

 Heat up your waffle iron . . . nice & hot.
-I turned it up to #5.
+I used the hottest temp.

 Once the waffle iron is ready, spray it with a bit of non-stick spray.
-Spread the hash brown potatoes evenly across the surface of your 4 slice belgian waffle maker.
+Spread the hash brown potatoes evenly across the surface of your 4 waffle maker.